Top 10 Crypto Wallets Compared

 Exchange (Free)

 It’s possible to buy digital assets on a cryptocurrency and just leave them parked on the exchange itself.
 This is referred to as a “custodial wallet” and is considered one of the least safe ways to store cryptocurrency because a third-party holds your private keys.
 Several high-profile exchanges have filed for bankruptcy and essentially robbed their customers.
-Exchanges have become much more reliable over the years, but we don’t recommend leaving any sizeable amount of cryptocurrency on an exchange.
+Exchanges have become much more reliable over the years, but we don’t recommend leaving any sizable amount of cryptocurrency on an exchange.

 Desktop Wallet (Free)